Ya27cine/OOP_Blog__php/README.md

-# OPP Blog of Php
+# Basic Blog using PHP
 ### A. Description
 In this basic PHP project, we created a Blog that implements the most important terms related to object oriented programming (OOP)!
 ### B. Main Features :